Quantized plastic deformation: Numerical algorithm

-In the actual numerical code, the described basic first-order optimization scheme was accelerated in the following sense.
+The described basic first-order optimization scheme can be considered efficiently accelerated in the following sense.
 The evaluation of the gradient vector is computer-time-consuming, as it requires a loop over all the elements, which adds linear complexity to the algorithm.
 A significant boost in computational efficiency (run-time) was obtained by avoiding performing a loop on all the elements.
-Indeed, suppose that after the first elastic-predictor step, equilibrium was obtained on all nodes except for those that are associated with elements in which $\textbf{m}$ was updated through plastic correction in the most recent iteration.
-Then, one can take advantage of the fact that the plastic-corrector Cauchy-step can be activated only at the nodes shared by elements in which $\textbf{m}$ has changed in the previous iteration.

-Similar observations concern the computation of the total elastic energy.
-Recall that the energy gradient is only computed once per iteration.
-In contrast, the total energy has to be recomputed for every sub-iteration which is necessary for the determination of the step size.
-In the proposed accelerated approach the update for the energy in each iteration was computed by adding the increment in a loop over the elements that have just undergone a plastic slip.
-Due to the exponential decrease of the time-step with sub-iterations (say, when using line-search as in \cite{Armijo}), the additional computational time due to sub-iterations is only logarithmic in the required number of sub-iterations, and can be kept bounded.
-Therefore, the overall gain in run-time due to the proposed accelerating measures is significant, and reaches at least an order of magnitude, vis-a-vis the formal looping over all elements.
+Thus, we are taking advantage of the fact that the plastic-corrector Cauchy-step can be activated only at the nodes shared by elements in which $\textbf{m}$ has changed in the previous iteration.
+Similar observations concern the computation of the total elastic energy which has to be recomputed for every sub-iteration for the determination of the step size.
+In the proposed accelerated approach the update for the energy in each iteration was computed by adding the increment in a loop only over the elements that have just undergone a plastic slip.